80 Miles of Pipelines Will Deliver Water to Northern Colorado

-What roads will be impacted by construction and when?
+How will roads be impacted by construction?

-In some locations, the pipeline may be placed in or near the roadway or cross a roadway.
+In some locations, the pipeline may be placed in or near the roadway or cross underneath a roadway.
 Roadways may also be used for construction access.
-A detailed construction plan will be developed for all work within and near roadways, which will be submitted to appropriate local permitting authorities.
+A detailed construction plan will be developed for all work within and near roadways, which will be submitted to local permitting authorities.
 Access for property owners, emergency personnel and others will be maintained throughout construction.

 How can I tell when and where the pipeline is installed?

 After installation of the pipeline, the ground is fully restored to its original condition.
 Pipeline markers and signs will designate the underground location of the buried pipe.
 The markers will typically be blue and include the phone number of who to call for information, or to report any emergency.
 Markers are placed at bends in the pipeline, roadway and utility crossings, and at property lines.